vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

   .. note::
-    You might have noticed there's another file listed right under the "ohara-quickstart-0.9.0.ova".
+    You might have noticed there's another jar file listed in the screenshot: "ohara-it-stream.jar".
 It's a stream jar that could be used later in our tutorial where we walks you through how to use our UI.
-You could download it if you would like to follow along with our tutorial later on.
+And download it if you would like to follow along with our tutorial later on.

 Installation
 ------------